Birmingham–Shuttlesworth International Airport: Facilities

 Birmingham–Shuttlesworth International Airport covers 2,170 acres (878 ha) at an elevation of 650 feet (198 m) above mean sea level.
 It has two asphalt runways: 6/24 is 12,007 by 150 feet (3,660 x 46 m) and 18/36 is 7,099 by 150 feet (2,164 x 46 m).

 Atlantic Aviation operates two general aviation fixed-base operator facilities, and there are numerous corporate hangars north of Runway 6/24 and east of Runway 18/36.
 AirMed International, a fixed-wing air ambulance company, operates its main hub from here.
 There is a large, full service aircraft modification and maintenance facility on the south side of the airport.
 It was originally built during World War II, but was subsequently expanded.
 While little work is now performed at the complex, the facility sits on approximately 180 acres of land and has 1.7 million square feet under its roof.
 It has 10 aircraft pull-through bays with space under the roof for 54 737-size aircraft.

-In the year ending November 30, 2023, the airport had 98,681 aircraft operations, an average of 270 movements per day.
-Itinerant aircraft movements broke down as follows: 41% general aviation, 35% scheduled commercial, 17% air taxi, and 8% military.
-A total of 230 aircraft were then based at this airport.